 Her current work focuses on poetry for children, including the nationally recognized blog, PoetryforChildren, and a regular feature on poetry for ALA's Book Links magazine.
 She has served on several national award committees including the prestigious Caldecott Award committee, the ALA Odyssey Award for audiobooks, the ALA Sibert Award for informational literature, the NCTE Orbis Pictus Award for nonfiction, and the NCTE Award for Poetry.
 She edited the international journal of children’s literature, Bookbird, and currently chairs the ALA Children’s Literature Legacy Award committee.
 She has conducted over 150 presentations at state, regional, national, and international conferences, received grants from YALSA, NCTE, and the National Endowment for the Humanities, and taught at the University of Zimbabwe as a Fulbright scholar.
 She lives in Texas, loves to travel, and is a fan of all things Star Wars.
 You can find more info at SylviaVardell.com.

 Janet Wong is a graduate of Yale Law School and a former lawyer who switched careers to become a children’s author.
 Her dramatic career change has been featured on The Oprah Winfrey Show, CNN’s Paula Zahn Show, and Radical Sabbatical.
 She is the author of more than thirty books for children and teens on a wide variety of subjects, including writing and revision (You Have to Write), diversity and community (Apple Pie 4th of July), identity (A Suitcase of Seaweed & MORE), peer pressure (Me and Rolly Maloo), chess (Alex and the Wednesday Chess Club), unlikely friendship (Minn and Jake), superstitions (Knock on Wood: Poems about Superstitions), and yoga (Twist: Yoga Poems).
 She is one of the most popular conference speakers in the United States on the topic of using diverse children's poetry across the curriculum, and has spoken about and read her books at venues all over the world, including the White House.
 A frequent featured speaker at literacy conferences, Wong has served as a member of several national committees, including the NCTE Poetry Committee and the ILA Notable Books for a Global Society committee.
+She is the winner of the 2021 NCTE Excellence in Children's Poetry Award.

 Her two main interests now are publishing anthologies (with her colleague Sylvia Vardell) to make it easy for teachers to share poetry with students, and encouraging children and teens to publish their own writing using affordable new technologies.
 You can find more info at JanetWong.com.